AnuragRaut08/Rolling-the-Dice-on-DevOps/README.md

 ## **Conclusion**

-This project demonstrates a full CI/CD pipeline deployment on AWS, from security checks with KubeAudit to real-time monitoring via Grafana and Prometheus.
+This project demonstrates a full CI/CD pipeline deployment on AWS, from security checks within KubeAudit to real-time monitoring via Grafana and Prometheus.